 Whether you've just published your client's images to a gallery or simply want to share recent work with your friends and colleagues, PhotoShelter gives you the option -- without leaving the Image Browser -- to send email notifications that contain links to your galleries and/or collections, as well as sample images from your content.

 The following tutorial outlines how to send an email notification about any collection or gallery in the Image Browser.

 Note: When working with visibility and download permissions, in certain cases you'll be prompted to send an email notification, as this is often the best way to ensure a seamless client experience.
 For more on viewing and download permissions, check out our general Settings section.

 Sending Email Notifications through Your Image Browser

 1. Select Images from the navigation bar to access your Image Browser.

-2. From the Left Pane, select the collection or gallery about which you'd like to send an email notification.
+2. From the Left Pane, select the collection or gallery for which you'd like to send an email notification.

 3. From the Right Pane, click the Share gallery button, and select Email.